2023 Most Popular Sociology Bachelor's Degree Schools in New York

 On average, sociology graduates from SUNY Stony Brook take out $20,059 in student loans while working on their Bachelor's Degree.

-SUNY New Paltz came in at #7 in this year’s edition of the Most Popular Sociology Bachelor’s Degree Schools in New York ranking.
-Located in the large suburb of New Paltz, SUNY New Paltz is a public school with a medium-sized student population.
+With a ranking of #7, SUNY New Paltz did quite well on this year’s most popular schools for sociology students working on their bachelor’s degree.
+Located in the large suburb of New Paltz, SUNY New Paltz is a public college with a moderately-sized student population.

 Of the 117 students majoring in sociology at SUNY New Paltz, 20% are male and 80% are female.